yavorkolev/AndroidDevelopmentJavaGpsService/README.md

 Features:
     Automatically when you press the button STOP:
-      Exports to the Gpx format in a file the trip or point if you do not move.
+      Exports to the Gpx format in a file the trip or point if you do not move;
-        In a proper format for any GPS visualizers, for example https://www.gpsvisualizer.com/ Saves the file with the current date and time or any name you want or able to refuse the save.
+        In a proper format for any GPS visualizers, for example https://www.gpsvisualizer.com/;
+      Saves the file with the current date and time or any name you want or able to refuse the save;
-      Visualize charts with Speed and Altitude for each meter from the current trip.
+      Visualize charts with Speed and Altitude for each meter from the current trip;
     Shows for the current trip, for each meter LISTS with:
-     Latitude, Longitude, Speed and Altitude
+     Latitude, Longitude, Speed and Altitud;
     Calculating for the current trip:
-      Distance, Maximum Speed, Altitude Maximum/Minimum
+      Distance, Maximum Speed, Altitude Maximum/Minimu;
     Calculating and saves in the DATABASE permanently(from all trips):
-      Distance,Maximum Speed, Total Altitude Minimum/Maximum.
+      Distance,Maximum Speed, Total Altitude Minimum/Maximum;

 Most interesting technologies are: